Achilleas Kostoulas

 4. A socio-politically and historically mediated dimension.

-This might have been a good point to introduce language in this discussion that purports to be applied linguistics: perhaps the definition could include some kind of love towards the target language; or maybe the ‘socio-politically and historically mediated dimension’ could provide an opportunity to relate this construct with the way sociopolitical structures are shaped by language.
+This might have been a good point to introduce language in this discussion that purports to be applied linguistics.
+Perhaps the definition could include some kind of love towards the target language; or maybe the ‘socio-politically and historically mediated dimension’ could provide an opportunity to relate this construct with the way language shapes sociopolitical structures.
 The authors, however, had another plan in mind…

 Adding Positive Psychology to the mix

-Wong, 2017.
+Wong, P. T. P. (2017).
 Critique of Positive Psychology and Positive Interventions.

 The discussion follows a familiar trope: teachers are overworked, stressed, and at risk of burnout.
-Psychology has tended to focus on the negative emotions of teaching, but positive psychology, which emphasises strengths, is a much better way forward.
+Psychology, we are told, has tended to focus on the negative emotions of teaching, but positive psychology, which emphasises strengths, is a much better way forward.
 In my review, I pointed out that this narrative suggests citation amnesia, or unfamiliarity with already published knowledge.
 I wrote:

 The claim that “most studies of teacher emotions have underscored the negative emotions…” is contentious, and suggestive [of] uncritical alignment with the messianic narrative with which positive psychology researchers at times invest their work.
 What about papers like Elbaz (1992), to name the first one that come to mind?
 What about discussions of love in the teaching profession by, e.g., Godar (1990), or even Jackson (1968)?
 Lotrie talked about the joy of teaching in 1975!
 And what about the entire corpus of work that is informed by humanistic psychology?
 All of this work predates the neoliberal turn at the end of the last century, and – pace the likes of Seligman – it also predates positive psychology.
 Much of this work could, and should be cited in the literature review.

 I admit that the narrative that discredits all the work done before the advent of positive psychology annoys me, and my comments reflect this sentiment.
-That said, I do think that I was being constructive, both in pointing out the breadth of existing literature, and in suggesting key works.
+That said, I do think that I was being constructive, both in pointing out the breadth of existing literature, and in suggesting key works that would strenghten the paper.

 The authors’ response was disappointing: they added a sentence to their article claiming that “love has been documented in much of the positive psychology literature on teachers (e.g., Elbaz, 1992; Godar, 1990; Hargreaves, 1998)“.
-In doing so, they inaccurately describe lots of publications as psychology, when they were not; they anachronistically categorise this work as positive psychology, several years before Martin Seligman launched the movement in 1999; and they commit a serious scholarly faux pas by gratuitously referencing work that they do not appear to have consulted.
+In doing so, they inaccurately described lots of publications as psychology, when they were not; they anachronistically categorised this work as positive psychology, several years before Martin Seligman launched the movement in 1999; and they committed a serious scholarly faux pas by gratuitously referencing work that they did not appear to have consulted.

 Stalk of wooden blocks, spelling love